-- What is central in this collage?
-What is central in your life? - What does this say about the person you are or who you want to be? - What is the most important image or word on your collage? - Is this how you want others to see you? - Is this collage true to you? - If you could only choose 1 image on the collage to represent you, what would it be?
+- What is the most important part of this collage? - What are the most important things in your life? - What does this say about the person you are or who you want to be? - What is the most important image or word on your collage? - Is this how you want others to see you? - Is this collage true to you? - If you could only choose one image on the collage to represent you, what would it be?